pic

 Function Calls

 Building upon our understanding of function definition and methods, let's now analyze the process triggered when a function is called.
-In the following, all our explanations will be based on the following function foo:
+All our explanations will be based on the following function foo:

 foo(a, b) = 2 + a * b